cyclingdata/ExData_Plotting1/README.md

-This repo contains the notebooks from the lessons and exercizes of Coursera's 'Tensorflow in Practice' Specialization
+This repo contains the notebooks from the lessons and exercises of Coursera's 'Tensorflow in Practice' Specialization